mikeharding/CDSW-Workshop/README.md

 These scripts are based on Toby Ferguson's CDSW Cloud Install scripts available at [https://github.com/TobyHFerguson/cdsw_install](https://github.com/TobyHFerguson/cdsw_install).

-This repository is a subset of cdsw_install, simplified and designed to deploy a consistent cloud configuration on AWS to deliver a CDSW hands-on workshop.
+This repository is a subset of cdsw_install, simplified and designed to deploy a consistent cloud configuration to deliver a CDSW hands-on workshop on AWS.

 ## File Organization